Applied Conservation Lab

 Small mammal communities are important for ecosystem processes and sustaining higher trophic levels.
 Based on the analysis of Barn owl pellets, the objective of this study is to identify shifts in small mammal community assemblages based on changes in landscape structure across the state of Pennsylvania.

-Millersville University and other organizations statewide have begun a pilot project to develop non-invasive survey techniques for weasels.
-The goal of this project is to test various remote camera trap designs to determine effective strategies to detect weasel presence.
+Millersville University, Western Pennsylvania Conservancy, and the Pennsylvania Game Commission have been using modified remote-camera traps to conduct non-invasive surveys for weasels and other small mammals.
+The goal of this project is to test various remote camera trap designs to determine effective strategies to detect small mammal presence.

 The goal of this research is to determine what urban habitat features promote greater bat activity and diversity to guide bat conservation efforts in urban areas.
 We placed AudioMoth® recording devices on green roofs and conventional roofs in Lancaster City, PA to record bat vocalizations.
 We used the Kaleidoscope Pro software by Wildlife Acoustics to analyze bat call vocalizations and identify species.
 Tentative results suggest that green roofs in conjunction with other ecological variables are associated with greater bat activity.